koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

 Complexity of human values isn’t what stops you from argmax’ing human values and thereby finding a good plan.
 That’s not a sensible thing to try.
 Values are not, in general, the kind of thing which can be directly optimized over, where you find plans which "maximally activate" your e.g. candy subshards. **Values influence decisions.**

-There is real difficulty and peril in motivating an AI, in making sure its decisions chain into each other towards the _right kinds of futures_.
+Motivating an AI carries real peril in making sure its decisions chain into each other towards the _right kinds of futures_.
 If you train a superintelligent sovereign agent which primarily values irrelevant quantities (like paperclips) but doesn't care about you, which then optimizes the whole future hard, then you’re _dead_.
 But consider that deleting candy subshard #3 (“If `heard 'candy'` and `hunger>20`, then `salivate`”) doesn’t stop someone from valuing candy in the normal way.
 If you erase that subshard from their brain, it’s not like they start "Goodharting" and forget about the “true nature” of caring about candy because they now have an “imperfect proxy shard.”

-An agent argmax'ing an imperfect evaluation function will indeed exploit that function; there are very few degrees of freedom in specifying an inexploitable evaluation function.
-But that's because that grading function must be globally robust.
+An agent argmax'ing an imperfect evaluation function will indeed exploit that function.
+When specifying an inexploitable evaluation function, you enjoy few degrees of freedom.
+But that's because that evaluation function must be globally robust.

 When I talk about shard theory, [people](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=6Lg5Jbwqg2tifEWZJ#Cyzck3vqEa4EfoXaz) [often](https://www.lesswrong.com/posts/fopZesxLCGAXqqaPv/don-t-align-agents-to-evaluations-of-plans?commentId=hXFMkRexJN4weKGdF) [seem](https://www.lesswrong.com/posts/k4AQqboXz8iE5TNXK/a-shot-at-the-diamond-alignment-problem?commentId=zfSCqZuYebHEKgvf5#zfSCqZuYebHEKgvf5) [to](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=YoxJ5RKmp6b8fk8na#Cyzck3vqEa4EfoXaz) shrug and go "well, you still need to get the values adversarially robustly correct else Goodhart; I don't see how this 'value shard' thing helps." **That's not how values work, that is not what value-shards are.** [**Unlike grader-optimizers which try to maximize plan evaluations, a values-executing agent doesn't optimize its values as hard as possible**](/dont-align-agents-to-evaluations-of-plans)**.
 The agent's values optimize the world.
 The values are rules for how the agent acts in relevant contexts.**[^5]